Visit your local Festival of Trees + brighten the holidays for BC kids - Today In BCToday In BC

 Together, there is hope

 Festival of Trees, a beloved holiday tradition that gathers support for BC Children’s Hospital, is back for another year.
-Celebrating its 31st year, the festival is being held at Fairmont Hotel Vancouver from Nov.
-23 to Jan.
-1.
+Celebrating its 31st year, the festival is being held at The Bay Centre, Victoria from Nov.
+17 to Jan.
+3.

 It’s the perfect way to create holiday memories with your entire family while supporting an important cause.
 Enjoy all of the beautiful trees decked out in their full holiday splendour, showcasing the creativity of everyone involved.